legenduzair/bulk-empire-MS1/README.md

   - After I was designing my first wireframes on Balsamiq, it was uploaded onto GitHub.
 However, the wireframes were not displaying properly so I had to rename the wireframes and uploaded my second wireframes file.
     - [First Wireframes File](https://github.com/legenduzair/bulk-empire-MS1/blob/main/documentation/wireframes/bulkempire-wireframes.pdf)
     - [Second Wireframes File](https://github.com/legenduzair/bulk-empire-MS1/blob/main/documentation/wireframes/bulkempire-wireframes-1.pdf)
   - When designing my website to be fully responsive, I had positioned most of my content using absolute positioning which caused many issues of elements overlapping when reducing the screen size.
-To resolve this, I learned how to utilise flexbox CSS layout to position my content the way I preferred.
+To resolve this, I learned to utilise flexbox CSS layout to position my content the way I preferred.

 ## Validator Testing
  - HTML